ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v2/victims/retrieve.rst

     GET /v2/victims/{victimId}/tags

-For example, the query below will retrieve all Tags for the Victim with ID 12345:
+For example, the query below will retrieve all Tags for the Victim whose ID is 12345:

 .. code::